LaalithaNiroshan01/cinec-campus-navigator/README.md

 - All contributors who have helped shape this project
 - The open-source community for their invaluable tools and resources

-## 📞 Support

-For support, email help@cinec.edu or create an issue in the repository.

 ---

-Made with ❤️ for CINEC Campus